AKapaldo/Cyber_Tools/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU License.
+Distributed under the GNU General Public License.
 See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>